postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

     url: "https://learning.postman.com/docs/postman/scripts/intro_to_scripts"
 ---

+The JavaScript Run in Postman API is accessible through the dynamic Run in Postman API.
+The API is a collection of 3 JavaScript uses the `pm()` method

 The JavaScript Run in Postman button exposes an API via the `_pm()` method.
 These API methods allow you to dynamically alter button behavior.
 Note that the `_pm()` API is not available for the static version of the Run in Postman button.

 ### Creating a new environment